vmrocha/unique-wpf-names/README.md

 To accomplish that, we will describe four different approaches.

-* Using the Code-Behid: easiest way, but not elegant;
+* Using the Code-Behid
-* Using data binding: natural and elegant, but doesn't work;
+* Using data binding
-* Using attached properties: an elegant working solution;
+* Using attached properties
-* Using collection indexes: extending our attached properties solution.
+* Using collection indexes

 ## Using the Code-Behind